A rewarding experience

 It’s important that rewards in training are used correctly.

 Bribery is about showing an animal something they want, and luring them towards it.
-A dog might be tempted to go into a crate, or a horse into a horse box, or a cat into another room.
+A dog might be encouraged to go into a crate, or a horse into a horse box, or a cat into another room.
 But animals quickly learn when they have been ‘tricked’ – they haven’t chosen to go to these places, or do these things, and then they stop responding to the bribery in the future.

 Waving food in front of the nose of a dog who wants to chase a squirrel or play with another dog isn’t going to work either, because that food (even high value food) can’t compete.